 Track & Trace, or supply chain visibility, is gradually becoming necessary for all shippers and carriers.
 It simplifies finding, tracking, and collecting data from every logistics activity in the supply chain.

-Thanks to Track & Trace, managers will have the most accurate information about their shipments anytime, anywhere, thereby enhancing management capabilities, improving visibility, optimizing operational quality, and improve customer satisfaction.
+Thanks to Track & Trace, managers will have the most accurate information about their shipments anytime, anywhere, thereby enhancing management capabilities, improving visibility, optimizing operational quality, and improving customer satisfaction.